jbloomlab/dms_tools/docs/dms_inferprefs.rst

 Output
 ----------
 The inferred preferences are in the :ref:`preferences_file` specified by ``outfile``.
 A summary of the progress is in the file specified by ``logfile``.
 In addition, some information will be written to standard output.
-You should **not** be concerned if this information includes some warnings about convergence -- the program automatically tests for convergence as descrbed in :ref:`MCMC_inference`, and will stop with an error if the inference cannot converge.
-Unless that happens, the warnings don't indicate a problem, as the MCMC will continue to add steps until there is convergence.
+You should **not** be concerned if this information includes some warnings from `PyStan`_ about convergence -- the program automatically tests for convergence as described in :ref:`MCMC_inference`.
+The program will stop with an error if the inference cannot converge.
+Unless that happens, the warnings don't indicate a problem, as the `MCMC`_ will continue to add steps until there is convergence.

 Examples
 -----------